meilisearch/tutorials/CONTRIBUTING.md

----

-COMMENT TO REMOVE

-Be aware of XXX in sentences and links: they should be replaced by the actual repository name or the appropriate information..

----
 # Contributing <!-- omit in toc -->

 First of all, thank you for contributing to MeiliSearch!
-The goal of this document is to provide everything you need to know in order to contribute to XXX.
+The goal of this document is to provide everything you need to know in order to contribute to tutorials repository.

 <details open="open">
 <summary>Table of Contents</summary>